shermainelim/FoodRun/README.md

 I want to digitalize these discounts so more ppl can access them , buy them and reduce food wastage for the stores .

-In this way , stores reduce food wastage , poor and nerdy can get more of these items and the general public can save money.
+In this way , stores reduce food wastage , poor and needy can get more of these items and the general public can save money.

 The flow is , i as the customer will search nearby food or bakery and snatch those flash deals and pay with stripe and collect/reserve them.